midhunkalarikkal/FullDomain/Notes/MongoDB.md

 `Collection`
 ------------
-- In MongoDB, a collection is a grouping of MongoDB documents.
+- In MongoDB, a collection is a group of MongoDB documents.
 - It is the equivalent of an table in a relational database.
 - Collections are used to store and organize documents, which are BSON (Binary JSON) format data structures.